shree998/Campus-Expert/0-start-here/README.md

 _TIP: If at any stage during this (or future) modules, you need help or are stuck, you can find out how to get support in the "Support" section of the [README.md](./README.md#support-)._

+**PRO-TIP** _This repository generates a lot of notications.
+Before you get started, you should change your settings to save your inbox.
+There are three options:
+- Change your [email notification settings](https://github.com/settings/notifications)!
+This is a very active repository and will cause a lot of email notifications.
+- You can route emails from a [GitHub organisation to a separate email address](https://help.github.com/articles/managing-notification-emails-for-organizations/), if you only want to change the notifications you receive from Campus Experts.
+- You can unwatch this repository.
+This is the least recommended option.
+- [Mike McQuaid](https://github.com/mikemcquaid) wrote a blog post about [managing large number of GitHub notifications](https://github.com/blog/2399-managing-large-numbers-of-github-notifications)._

 ## Learning Goals 🥅

 By the end of this module, you will: